ncnakamine/Spark_project_DSND/README.md

 # Spark_project_DSND

 # Summary
-This notebook explores features related to whether or not a customer churns for a Sparkify, a ficticious music streaming company.
+This notebook explores features related to whether or not a customer churns for Sparkify, a fictitious music streaming company.

 # Prerequisites